TimmosH5/TimmosH5/README.md

 but now I'm focusing my efforts into **technical occupations** such as
 **developing** & **testing**.

+In the code folders you'll find other README's for explaining the code.

 ---

 ## 🛠️ Skills & Certifications